Picture Gallery

 Photo

 Record-keeping in the Composing Room, c.1935.
-A ‘comp,’ standing at a work bench lined with galley proof drawers, reviews a collection of past issues of Woman’s Own.
+A 'comp', standing at a work bench lined with drawers of galley proofs, reviews past issues of Woman's Own.
 He may be recording page counts.
-The issue in front of him (price 2d) is advertising a special millinery supplement and carries an article on ‘three bad hats.’
-(From the archives)
+The issue in front of him (price 2d) is advertising a special millinery supplement and carries an article on 'three bad hats.'
+(From the Sun archives)

 Photo

 On the loading dock, c.1935.
-The Woman’s Own issue with the special millinery supplement heads off to newsagents across the UK.
-(From the archives)
+The Woman's Own issue with the special millinery supplement goes off to newsagents across the UK.
+(From the Sun archives)

 Photo